readyplayerme/UE5-ThirdPerson-Example/README.md

 While our avatars use a skeleton rig based on the Mixamo skeleton, it is possible to retarget animations using the UE4 and UE5 Mannequin skeletons so that they work with our Ready Player Me Avatars.
 For this example we did exactly that, to retarget animations from the UE5 Mannequn skeleton we first had to setup the IK Rig for the RPM skeleton.
 Right click in the asset browser and from the `Animation > IK Rig`, now we need to pick the `RPM_Mixamo_SkeletalMesh` skeletal mesh.
 To do this you need to open up the `UE4_Mannequin_Skeleton` asset located at `Content > Mannequin > Character > Mesh`.

 Different skeletons have different amount of bones, we need to create **IK Chains** so that the chains will match the chains in IK Rig of the UE5 Mannequin.
-We need to also add **IK Solver** for better retargeting.
+We may also add **IK Solver** for better retargeting.
 The same IK Rig can be used to retarget animations between Meshes that have different skeletons.
 You can find more details about UE5 retargeting in the [official UE5 Documentation](https://docs.unrealengine.com/5.0/en-US/ik-rig-animation-retargeting-in-unreal-engine/).

 ![Screenshot 2022-10-06 142449](https://user-images.githubusercontent.com/108666572/194311983-97560467-1bae-49d9-a7e0-0a350bed877c.png)